jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

     (iii) section RD 5(7) (which relates to parental leave payments paid under Part 7A of the Parental Leave and Employment Protection Act 1987):
   (b) if the new employment is as an election day worker or a private domestic worker as those terms are defined in section YA 1 of the Income Tax Act 2007:
   (c) if the employee is not required to have tax deductions made from his or her salary or wages under the PAYE rules:
-  (d) if amounts are withheld for an employee under the PAYE rules solely because section OE 1(5) of the Income Tax Act 2004 applies to them.
+  (d) if amounts are withheld for an employee under the PAYE rules solely because section YD 1(7) of the Income Tax Act 2007 applies to them.
 (2) Despite sections 10 to 13, the automatic enrolment rules do not apply if the employee is already a member of a KiwiSaver scheme.

 ### 15 Effect of automatic enrolment